Chapter 4:

 Psalm 34:18

-Jehovah is near to those that are broken at heart, and those who are crushed in spirit he saves.
+Jehovah is close to the brokenhearted, and he saves those who are crushed in spirit [discouraged.]

 Psalm 32:2

-Happy is the man to whose account Jehovah does not put error, and in whose spirit there is no deceit.
+Happy is the man whom Jehovah does not charge with guilt, In whose spirit there is no deceit.

 Ezra 1:1

 In the first year of Cyrus the king of Persia . . .
-Jehovah roused the spirit of Cyrus the king of Persia so that he caused an announcement to pass through all his realm . . .
+Jehovah stirred the spirit of Cyrus the king of Persia to make a proclamation throughout his kingdom . . .

 Dan 2:1

-In the second year of his kingship, Nebuchadnezzar dreamed dreams; and his spirit began to feel agitated, and he was no longer able to sleep.
+In the second year of his kingship, Nebuchadnezzar had a number of dreams, and his spirit became so agitated that he could not sleep.

 Psalm 143:4